straker/livingcss/README.md

 LivingCSS has a few helpful utility functions that you can use in custom tags or in the `options.preprocess` function.

-* `livingcss.getId(name)` - Get a hyphenated id from the name.
+* `livingcss.utils.getId(name)` - Get a hyphenated id from the name.
 Useful for generating ids for the DOM or a URL.

     ```js
-    livingcss.getId('Section Name');  //=> 'section-name'
+    livingcss.utils.getId('Section Name');  //=> 'section-name'
     ```

 * `normalizeName(name)` - Normalize a name.
 Useful for comparisons ignoring case.

     ```js
-    livingcss.normalizeName('Section Name');  //=> 'section name'
+    livingcss.utils.normalizeName('Section Name');  //=> 'section name'
     ```

-* `livingcss.readFileGlobs(glob, callback)` - Pass a glob or array of globs to be read and a callback function that will be called for each read file.
+* `livingcss.utils.readFileGlobs(glob, callback)` - Pass a glob or array of globs to be read and a callback function that will be called for each read file.
 The function will be passed the file contents and the name of the file as parameters.
 Returns a Promise that is resolved when all files returned by the glob have been read.
 Useful for registering a glob of partials with Handlebars.

     ```js
     var path = require('path');